New Policy Library

 b) penalties imposed in respect of such findings.

-5.49.
-The records form part of the student’s disciplinary record and must form part of a student’s file which will be made available to persons within the university or outside the university in accordance with the university’s privacy policy.
+5.59.
+The records form part of the student’s disciplinary record and must form part of a student’s file which will be made available to persons within the University or outside the University in accordance with the University’s Privacy Policy (MPF1104).
 The disciplinary record does not appear on the academic transcript.

 6. Roles and responsibilities